Chart Color Schemes

 Calista faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area has university qualification rates of 12.6%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.0%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 40.4% of residents aged 15+ holding vocational credentials – advanced diplomas (8.9%) and certificates (31.5%).
+Bachelor degrees are the most common at 9.0%, followed by postgraduate qualifications at 2.3% and graduate diplomas at 1.3%.
+Vocational credentials are held by 40.4% of residents aged 15 and above, with advanced diplomas at 8.9% and certificates at 31.5%.
+Educational participation is high, with 29.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education